 If you feel you are the victim in the client relationship then be strong and make the decision not to work with them again.
 Be professional and composed.
 Give them feedback with valid reasons to support why you no longer require their business and wish them the best for the future.

 It is never worth leaving negative experiences between two parties on a bad note.
 If you know in your heart of hearts that you tried everything in your power to fix matters, which ultimately failed on their part, then at least you know you left things as well as you professional could and that nothing was left open ended.

-Russ inspired this point.
-In 2013 Russ mentioned in a Pro Tools Expert Pod cast how he fired a client that was giving him trouble.
+Russ inspired this point, he had shared how he fired a client that was giving him trouble.
 At the time I was struggling with a client who I felt was on a mission to break me.
 I listened closely to Russ’s experience.
 All of a sudden it felt like a weight lifting off my shoulders.
-I had no idea that this could be done… firing a client??
+I had no idea that this could be done…firing a client??
 I gave it a go.
 I contacted my nightmare client with feedback on why I didn’t want his business anymore and it worked.
 He moved on and I never heard from him again and it didn’t damage my business or reputation.
 I never looked back after that moment.
 It gave me back some control I felt I was losing with my client base.

 5. Move On And Learn